wltechblog/thingino-installers/wyze-cam-2/README.md

 1. Format your SD card to fat32 (not exfat!)
 2. Unzip the contents of wyze-cam-2.zip to the root of the sd card
-3. Download both Thingino firmware images for the Wyze Cam 2 and place them on the sd card.
-You can get them at https://thingino.com/
-4. Cleanly unmount the sd card and put into the sd slot on the bottom of the camera
+3. Cleanly unmount the sd card and put into the sd slot on the bottom of the camera
-5. Hold down the reset button while plugging in, continue to hold until the status light turns blue, about 5 seconds.
+4. Hold down the reset button while plugging in, continue to hold until the status light turns blue, about 5 seconds.
-6. If everything is correct, the process takes 6 minutes 45 seconds in my testing.
+5. If everything is correct, the process takes just under 4 minutes.
-7. You should now see the camera's new wireless network for provisioning it.
+6. You should now see the camera's new wireless network for provisioning it.